Submitting Your Protocol to the IRB

 If a P.I. finds that s/he needs to make substantial changes to the previously approved research protocol, s/he is required to submit a completed Revision Form and cease data collection until being notified by the IRB Administrator in writing that s/he is permitted to resume the study by the IRB.

-IRB approval for a given study will be one calendar year in duration, beginning from the date appearing on the formal letter confirming the protocol's approval.
+IRB approval for research approved under Expedited and Full review will be one calendar year in duration, beginning from the date appearing on the formal letter confirming the protocol's approval.
 If a P.I. needs to extend the research beyond this approved time period, s/he is required to submit a Continuation Form to the IRB Administrator who will notify the P.I. in writing as to whether the P.I. is permitted to continue the study beyond the original approval date.
 Data collection may not continue past the original approval date until this permission has been received.

 Federal regulations require that when a research project has been completed, the P.I. must submit a Closure Form to the IRB that describes the outcomes of the research, as well as any adverse effects experienced by participants during the research process.